 On the joyous occasion of India’s 71st Independence Day, we decided to leave behind the tried and tested andventure forth into offbeat, quirky, insightful and fun new destinations that you can visit from your city.
 Know your country better, and know what makes it special.
 The best way to do so?
 Travel.

 To help you plan a quick getaway, we’ve been coming up with long weekend plans for quick getaways from your city.
-Today, we bring you some offbeat weekend plans out of Kolkata.
-If you are are inclined towards heritage, then the spectacular terracotta temples of Bankura and Bishnupur are tailor-made for you.
-On the other hand if all you want is peace and quiet and great culture, there’s Santiniketan, or a stay at a luxurious farmhouse (bagan-bari).
-Here’s how you can spend your long weekend.
+Today, we bring you some offbeat weekend plans out of Delhi.
+If you are are inclined towards heritage, then the temples and monuments of Khajuraho and Orchha are perfect for you; for a luxuriously leisure weekend getaway you can escape to Udaipur; soak in Tibetan culture in Dharamsala whilst enjoying a view of the Dhauladhar range; or spend your weekend teeing off at the 9-hole golfcourse in Ranikhet.
+Here’s how you can spend your long weekend: